Florida CAM Audit Rights: 5-Year Recovery Window [2026]

 Between 2022 and 2024, Florida commercial tenants in markets with significant storm exposure saw insurance CAM line items that in some cases doubled.
 A tenant paying $3,000 per year in insurance CAM in 2021 might have received a reconciliation showing $5,800 or $6,400 in 2023 with no explanation beyond "increased insurance costs."

-That increase is not automatically an overcharge.
+A large increase is not automatically an overcharge.
 If the lease permits hurricane windstorm passthrough, the landlord has a contractual right to bill it even if the increase is severe.
-The overcharge question is whether the premium being billed is within the permitted scope of the lease, not whether the increase is large.
+Whether the premium being billed is within the permitted scope of the lease, not whether the increase is large, determines the overcharge question.

 Consider a 3,000 SF restaurant in a Tampa strip center, signed a five-year NNN lease in 2019.
-The lease permits "standard property insurance" passthrough, with no explicit reference to hurricane or windstorm coverage.
+Permits "standard property insurance" passthrough, with no explicit reference to hurricane or windstorm coverage.

 Insurance CAM history: